Jasonblalack/zyngapoker/Installation.md

 You should definitely prefer `pip` over the older `easy_install` because it has features like updates and uninstall.

+Jasy installs a few dependencies like [polib](http://pypi.python.org/pypi/polib), [misaka](http://pypi.python.org/pypi/misaka/), [pygments](http://pygments.org/) and [msgpack-python](http://msgpack.org/).
+Most of them are pure Python packages and a pretty easy to install.
+Misaka is a little bit special as it requires a GNU C compiler being installed to compile C source files.
+This is not n issue under Mac OS X with XCode installed or on any typical Unix system.
+On Windows one needs to install [MinGW](http://www.mingw.org/) first.
+Alternatively one could install a [binary version of Misaka](http://pypi.python.org/packages/3.2/m/misaka/misaka-0.4.1.win32-py3.2.msi#md5=2c99bf3926a1c768a66d5b52084923ba) (latest available is 0.4.1) directly after installing Python 3.

 ## 4. Testing the Installation